dldc-packages/erreur/deno_dist/README.md

 The `Erreur.is` static method can be used to check if an value is an `Erreur`.

-You can also pass a `ErreurDeclaration` as second parameter to check if the `Erreur` contains the declaration data.
+You can also pass a `ErreurType` as second parameter to check if the `Erreur` contains the declaration data.

 ```ts
 const NumErreur = Erreur.declare<number>('NumErreur');